smokeyfro/eden-collective/journal/our-new-website-is-live.md

 ---
 date: 2020-09-01
-title: Our new website is live
+title: Our website is officially live
 author: Chris Rault
 excerpt: Now there is a single place where you can refer new members too, where we'll share updates on the projects progress, keep track of upcoming meets and more.
 ---